The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Numerical results

 Fig.~\ref{fig:evol_O_k} shows the high-$k_\perp$ power-law tail of the spin dependent Odderon times $k_\perp$; this is proportional to the gluon Sivers function $xf_{1T}^{\perp g}(x,k_\perp^2)$.
 At the initial rapidity $Y=0$, to exhibit the power-law tail of the perturbative three gluon exchange, we require a small anomalous dimension $1-\epsilon$ for $\calO_S(r_\perp)$; this then leads to $xf_{1T}^{\perp g}(x,k_\perp^2) \sim 1/k_\perp^4$.
-Comparing to unpolarized gluon TMD with a perturbative $\sim 1/k_\perp^2$ tail, the stronger suppression for the gluon Sivers function comes from the connection to the Odderon as a three gluon exchange.
-This is similar to the diffractive TMDs, which are described by four gluon exchanges leading also to a stronger $\sim 1/k_\perp^4$ suppression \cite{Iancu:2022lcw,Hauksson:2024bvv}.
-At $Y=4$ the power-law tail of the solution of BFKL becomes $\sim 1/k_\perp^{4\gamma(Y)}$ with $\gamma(Y) \approx 0.8$~\footnote{Motyka~\cite{Motyka:2005ep} obtains analytically, for asymptotic rapidity, that in the linear regime $\calO_S(Y,k_\perp)$ should scale $\sim k_\perp^{2\gamma_1-2}$ with $\gamma_1=-1.04$, not far from our numerical result $\calO_S(Y,k_\perp) \sim k_\perp^{-4.3}$ at $Y=1/\alpha_s$.
-However, it is not clear that our solution for finite $Y=1/\alpha_s$ would have converged to the asymptotic behavior.
-For example, the asymptotic solution of ref.~\cite{Motyka:2005ep} decreases with rapidity, unlike our solution, c.~f.\ small-$r_\perp$ behavior in fig.~\ref{fig:evol_O} (left).}.
+Comparing to unpolarized gluon TMD with a perturbative $\sim 1/k_\perp^2$ tail, the stronger fall-off of the gluon Sivers function is due to its connection to the Odderon, which is a three gluon exchange.
+This is similar to diffractive TMDs which are described by four gluon exchanges, also leading to a stronger $\sim 1/k_\perp^4$ tail \cite{Iancu:2022lcw,Hauksson:2024bvv}.

+At $Y=4$ (for $\alpha_s=0.25$) the power-law tail of the solution of BFKL becomes $\sim 1/k_\perp^{4\gamma(Y)}$ with $\gamma(Y) \approx 0.8$.
 This value of the anomalous dimension agrees with the position space behavior of $\calO_S(Y,r_\perp)$ at small $r_\perp$.
+For asymptotic rapidity, $\gamma(Y)$ approaches the standard LO BFKL anomalous dimension, $\gamma=0.5$.
+Numerically, we find that this requires $Y \gtrsim 16$ where non-linear unitarity effects are expected to become important.
+Hence, we find it potentially more relevant to quote the value of $\gamma$ at $\alpha_s Y =1$ where BFKL evolution has made a substantial yet pre-asymptotic effect on the high-$k_\perp$ tail.